OP-DSL/OP-PIC/apps_codegen/app_fempic_cg/README.md

 ```

 ### Configuration
-An example configuration file is provided in `OP-PIC/app_fempic_cg/configs` folder.
+An example configuration file is provided in `configs` folder.

 This file can be used to change the application configurations such as number of steps in the main iterating loop (`num_steps`), domain mesh file (`global_mesh, inlet_mesh, wall_mesh` or `hdf_filename`) and other parameters such as `plasma_den`, `dt`.